About the LGC

 - Facilitating conferences, regional workshops and other partnering opportunities;

-- Producing guidebooks, videos, slide shows, and monthly newsletters that share policy and project ideas;
+- Producing guidebooks, videos, and monthly newsletters that share policy and project ideas;

 - Providing an e-mail alert service that shares information on available state and federal grants.